l0uisgrange/spice/README.md

 ## About me

 I'm a Swiss developer who is tired of seeing bad UX/UI in macOS apps in the engineering world.
-That's why I create beautiful, user-friendly apps that follow Apple Design Guidelines..
+That's why I create beautiful, user-friendly apps that follow Apple Design Guidelines.

 ## Copyright